HielkeT/Checklist-Website/README.md

 # Checklist-Website
 Code for the CDV electric motor installation and safety checklist.
+Not for Brazilians.

 Fuck off Caio!!!!!